BECOME PART OF THE IMPACT

 What do you do professionally?

 During the day, I am a financial budget analyst with an undergraduate degree in industrial engineering from New Mexico State University in Las Cruces, New Mexico.
 I moved to Austin from the Land of Enchantment and Hatch green chiles straight out of college, taking a job with IBM, and later with Dell, and now have migrated into a role in the public sector as a budget analyst with the Texas Department of State Health Services.

 What other nonprofits are you affiliated with and how?

-What is the most important thing you have learned by being an Impact Austin member and what is your favorite thing you have done with the organization?
+What is the most important thing you have learned and experienced by being an Impact Austin member?

 I have learned how much I trust the Impact Austin grant making process.
 It takes a village to keep this organization running and growing, and all of our members are amazing.

 What might surprise the people reading this interview to learn about you?

 My creative outlet is knitting.
 I love the tactile process of choosing yarns, following a pattern to visualize the end result, and the combined process and challenge of creating a project from start to finish.
 It’s fun to play with different color combinations and possibilities; to follow established patterns or customize and create unique patterns.
 Every project is unique, just like the hands that create it.